Saltstraumen Maelstrom – the World’s Strongest Whirlpool in Bodø!

 RIB Boat over Saltraumen Maelstrom

 Before going to Bodø in Northern Norway I wasn’t sure what to expect.
-It’s not well visited by tourists and I wondered if that was correlated with the amount of things to do there.
+It’s not very popular and I wondered if that correlated with the amount of things to do there.

-Bodø is the northern terminus for the train network in Norway, so people stopping here are usually heading further north from the city’s small airport.
-Basically it’s a means for getting from A to B, but I wanted to see for myself what this city had to offer.
+Bodø is the northern terminus for the train network in Norway.
+Typically people stopping here are usually heading further north from the city’s small airport.
+Basically it’s a means for getting from A to B, but I wanted to see for myself what this city has to offer.

 First impressions of Bodø